makersacademy/student-directory/06_adding_more_info.md

 ]
 ````

 Since we changed our data structure, let's also update the `print()` method.
 We should also rename the argument since we are not passing just names anymore.
 Note that we're storing the cohort month as a symbol (:pill: [Symbols](https://github.com/makersacademy/pre_course/blob/master/pills/symbols.md)) because we don't expect to treat it as a string (that is, combine it with another string, manipulate individual characters, etc).
-While you're at it, don't forget to update any other methods that could be using `students` as an argument.
+While you're at it, don't forget to update any other methods that could be using `students` as an argument instead.

 ````ruby
 def print(students)